pixie.codes logo pixie.codes

 Variant-ready creative direction

-Use a second style direction when a prospect needs to see that the look can shift without abandoning the core design principle.
+Use a second style direction when a team needs to see that the look can shift without abandoning the core design principle.

-The page-level workflow proof stays in the live product: Create exposes Creative Mode directly, shows the preview note before purchase, and activates into the paid QR path.
+The workflow continues in the live product: Create exposes Creative Mode directly, shows the preview note before purchase, and activates into the paid QR path.

-Live Create copy today: “Your content will become part of the QR code while maintaining scannability.” and “This is a preview.
+Create preview text: “Your content will become part of the QR code while maintaining scannability.” and “This is a preview.
 Activate to get your scannable QR code.”

 Open Create

-Move the prospect into the live Creative surface to preview a QR before sign-in or checkout becomes part of the conversation.
+Open the live Creative surface to preview a QR before sign-in or checkout becomes necessary.

 Activate and choose plan

-Activation writes the draft, then pricing narrows to Single QR for one-off launches or QR Pro for repeat use.
+Activation saves the draft, then pricing narrows to Single QR for one-off launches or QR Pro for repeat use.

 Operate and expand